IS XI JINPING A CLIMATE CRIMINAL ?

 The Chinese economy is in a delicate state of balance, with coal shortages and limitations on pollution levels causing power cuts.
 One way out of the present crisis that the world could find acceptable, indeed, may have difficulty in denying, is if China were to succeed in driving down the cost of green hydrogen, and put in the infrastructure to be able to utilize that renewable energy for transport, factories and homes.

 Europe is attempting to do much the same, but so far all nations have failed at the infrastructure and electrolyzer hurdles, it being a chicken and egg situation, in seeking to persuade motor manufacturers and ship builders to swap out their gas guzzlers and go for fuel cells, or battery powered vehicles, or hybrid combinations.
+And then there is methanol to cloud issues.

 Transport is more closely allied to manufacturing than one might at first realize, when it comes to creating a hydrogen economy.
 This is because of the potential for load levelling, using smart service stations as energy banks.
 Given that such a system is designed to promote and accelerate the introduction of clean energy, that it appears governments are struggling to achieve under present policies, that do not encourage entrepreneurs of limited means, but only large corporations, that may not be championing the technological solutions they are seeking.